Diabetes management: Weight Loss

 Image of waist circumference, comparing a normal weight to an overweight and obese individual.

 In addition to diet and exercise, weight loss is an important tool to help with diabetes management.
-T2D is often associated with obesity and increased abdominal circumference.
+Type 2 diabetes (T2D) is often associated with obesity and increased abdominal circumference.
 Often patients who are at risk of diabetes may be able to reverse their progression to T2D with weight loss as well.
 Weight loss can help improve metabolic control, reduce the risk of further complications, other health related problems, and helps improve the effects of insulin on the body.
 Weight loss helps reduce the destruction of the beta cells, which produce insulin in the body, as well.

 It is recommended for patients who have been diagnosed with T2D who are overweight or obese to lose at least 5% of their weight and maintain the weight loss.
 There have been studies that have demonstrated that by losing about 5 to 10% of their weight at diagnosis, there is a reduction in heart disease risk factors, lowered Hb A1c, less diabetes medications, lower cholesterol and improved fitness.

 Common strategies to help reduce weight many include lifestyle measures such as diet and exercise, behavioral therapy, pharmacologic interventions, and surgery.
 The goal of weight loss and method for achievement should be individualized based on the patient's desires and motivation.
 It is important for providers to help maintain patient motivation and provide education to assist individuals in their weight journey.
 Additionally, some medications that reduce blood sugars such as insulin may initially cause weight gain due to the increased conversion of blood sugar to stored forms such as fat.
 Therefore, in patients with diabetes, providers may try other medications that lower blood sugar but not cause as much weight gain.

 Medications

 There are several medications classes that are commonly used to control blood sugar levels in patients with diabetes.
 Most of the medications used are either oral or injected.
 In patients with T1D, insulin is required because the body no longer produces insulin.
 In patients with T2D, management is largely more variable as lifestyle changes can have a significant impact.
 However, medications may be added to further help control blood glucose levels if the lifestyle changes are not effectively controlling the condition.
 Unlike patients with type 1 diabetes, patients with T2D can still produce insulin, so usually oral medications are recommended as first line treatment before requiring insulin for diabetic control.
-Patient education and adherance with treatment is very important in managing the disease.
+Patient education and adherence with treatment is very important in managing the disease.
 Improper use of medications and insulin can be very dangerous causing hypo- or hyper-glycemic episodes.